123-Shashwat/123-Shashwat/README.md

 I'm currently studying Android app development and Blockchain technology.

-I'm eager to collaborate with developers worldwide by joining open-source communities and contributing to projects that align with my interests.#0969DA
+I'm eager to collaborate with developers worldwide by joining open-source communities and contributing to projects that align with my interests.

 ### Skills